wolfrust/bannoti/README.md

 ```

----

-You can use Bannoti to recieve notifications for Banano transactions on your computer. ^_^
+✨You can use Bannoti to recieve notifications for Banano transactions on your computer.

 ---